mishragaurav7/Automated-Inventory-Management-System/README.md

 # 📦 Automated Inventory Management System (Excel-Based)

 A fully functional, formula-driven inventory management tool built in Microsoft Excel.
-Designed for small businesses or operations teams, this system enables seamless tracking of products, purchases, sales, and inventory levels with real-time calculations and interactive dashboard summaries — all without macros or VBA.
+Designed for small businesses or operations teams, this system enables seamless tracking of products, purchases, sales, and inventory levels with real-time calculations and interactive dashboard summaries.

 ---